QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

     MJLQBarro = LQ_Markov(β, Π, v1, v2)

-The decision rules are now dependent on the state of the world:
+The decision rules are now dependent on the Markov state:

 .. code-block:: python3